 In 1986, Ruth married Rev. John (Jack) Gordon, a retired United Methodist minister.
 He joined her in the Youngwood house and Ruth continued to live there after his death in 1994.
 In 2019, she finally left her beloved house, moving to Easy Living in Hunker, PA.

 Ruth was predeceased by her parents, her four brothers (Clarence, Robert, David, and Richard), her sister (Phyllis), both husbands, a daughter and son-in-law (Mary and Louis Conde), and a granddaughter (Christine Feagin).

 She is survived by daughters Jean Feagin of Seattle, WA and Judith Feagin of South Euclid, OH, and by son Richard Feagin (wife Mary) and grandson Thomas Feagin of Anacortes, WA, as well as various cousins, nieces, and nephews, and by Jack’s children Jack Jr. (Port Townsend, WA), Jill (Monongahela, PA), and Mark (New York, NY) and step-grandchildren.

 In a life filled with losses and challenges, Ruth’s abiding faith in God and her innate grit and determination gave her the strength and fortitude to carry on and to continue to find joy in life.
 She met people with a smile and a hug, exemplifying kindness and support, and loved to laugh.
-A memorial service will be held at a later date.
+A memorial service was scheduled for 1 p.m., Saturday, May 14, 2022 at Christ United Methodist Church in Youngwood, PA.
 For the full obituary, visit nyefuneralhome.com/obituary/Ruth-Gordon